-Sheet of Return Adress Labels: Below the tabs, we can type in our return address.
+Below the tabs, we can type in our return address.
 If a return address was entered in under the envelopes tab in our previous tutorial, then click the use return address box to automatically prefill the address.
-In the print box, we will ensure the full page of the same label is selected instead of single lables.
+In the print box, we will ensure the full page of the same label is selected instead of single labels.

 To print, select file then print and the print screen will open up.
 This again allows us to preview our labels and make adjustments to the printer settings.
 Verify the labels are in the correct printer tray and click print.
 To save these labels for future use, select file and save as.
 Choose the location where the labels should be saved.

 To print a single label, you will again go to Mailings, click on labels in the far left section.
 This will bring up the envelopes and labels dialogue box.